Murder of Maria Ridulph: Crime

 On the evening of December 3, 1957, Maria begged to be allowed to go outside as it had started to snow.
 After finishing dinner, Maria and Kathy Sigman went outside in the dark near Maria's house and played a game they called "duck the cars", running back and forth trying to avoid the headlights of oncoming cars in the street.
 According to Kathy, they were approached by a man, whom Kathy later described to police as in his early 20s and tall with a slender chin, light hair, and a gap in his teeth, and wearing a colorful sweater.
 The man, who said his name was "Johnny", told the girls that he was 24 and not married.
 He asked if they liked dolls and if they liked piggyback rides.
 He gave Maria a piggyback ride, after which she went back to her house and got a doll to show him.
 After Maria returned, Kathy ran back to her house to get her mittens, leaving Maria alone with the man.
 When Kathy returned, Maria and the man were gone.

 Kathy went to the Ridulph house to tell them she couldn't find Maria.
 The family initially thought Maria was hiding, and sent Maria's 11-year-old brother to look for her.
 After he was unable to find her, the Ridulphs called the police, and within an hour, police and armed civilians began a search of the town, but failed to locate Maria or "Johnny", the man with whom she was last seen.
 The Federal Bureau of Investigation (FBI), presuming that Maria might have been abducted across state lines, arrived in Sycamore within two days to help the local and state police in the search.
-The FBI and police interviewed numerous witnesses who had seen the two girls playing without any other person present between 6:00 –6:30p.m., and also spoke to family members who had seen or spoken with Maria and Kathy in the course of Maria getting her doll, Kathy getting her mittens, and Kathy reporting Maria's disappearance to the Ridulphs.
-Based on these interviews, "Johnny" was thought to have approached the girls after 6:30p.m., and the FBI concluded that Maria was abducted between 6:45 –7:00p.m.
+The FBI and police interviewed numerous witnesses who had seen the two girls playing without any other person present between 6:00 –6:30 p.m., and also spoke to family members who had seen or spoken with Maria and Kathy in the course of Maria getting her doll, Kathy getting her mittens, and Kathy reporting Maria's disappearance to the Ridulphs.
+Based on these interviews, "Johnny" was thought to have approached the girls after 6:30 p.m., and the FBI concluded that Maria was abducted between 6:45 –7:00 p.m.